cremirdevio/react-shopping-cart/README.md

-# Getting Started with Create React App
+# Simple Shopping Cart with Create React App and TypeScript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a basic react project for understaning how to easily use typescript with React.

 ## Available Scripts